DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

 		- In order to avoid entering in a password when pushing/pulling.
 Only recommended for non production environments
 	- Keep the README checkbox
 - Click "Create Project"

+Episode 02 of the Learn Pandas Podcast is Live!
+Want to master Pandas but don't know where to start?

+In our latest episode of the Learn Pandas Podcast, I chatted with Amy, my AI host, and we dove into the essential skills you need to learn Pandas, including:

+- Programming fundamentals
+- Data manipulation skills
+- Familiarity with relational database concepts

+Tune in to discover how having a solid foundation in these areas can accelerate your Pandas learning journey!

+#LearnPandas #DataAnalysis #Python #Podcast